yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

   url: https://www.lse.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student, casual blogger and amateur novelist.
+bio: PhD student, random blogger and rookie novelist.

 # Interests to show in About widget
 # interests: